KyleGough/sudoku/README.md

 ##### Subset Cover (Pairs/Triples/Quads) #####

 The *subset cover* technique eliminates candidates within a column, row or sector.
 If a subset of *N* cells within a structure covers *N* different candidates (i.e. union of candidates in the *N* cells is of size *N*) then the candidates must be contained within these *N* cells and cannot appear elsewhere in the structure.
-This technique is only valid for *2<=N<=4* as any subset of size *N* greater than 4 will automatically be composed of a smaller subset of size *(9-N)* which will be simpler to solve. *TODO [COMPLEXITY O(NxPERMxx)]*
+This technique is only valid for *2<=N<=4* as any subset of size *N* greater than 4 will automatically be composed of a smaller subset of size *(9-N)* which will be simpler to solve.

 * Implementing the *Subset Cover* technique boosted the accuracy by over *20%* up to *68.6%*.